John Pelling (artist)

-John Pelling (born 1930) is a British artist and clergyman, and an Associate of the Royal College of Art, known for works on large canvases, abstract works, and paintings of religious imagery.
+John Pelling (born 1930) is a British artist and clergyman, and is an Associate of the Royal College of Art, known for works on large canvases, abstract works, and paintings of religious imagery.

 Personal life

 Pelling was born in Hove, East Sussex, in 1930, and educated at Brighton Grammar School.
 He went on to study at the Royal College of Art in London from 1951 to 1955, studying under John Minton and Francis Bacon amongst others.

 He is married to the 1950s model Zoe Newton (now Zoe Pelling), who is also an artist, and was the most photographed and highly paid model in Britain of her time, appearing on the front of popular magazines such as Picturegoer.
 She appeared on television and in the Dairy Council advertisements as the "drinka pinta milka day" girl.
 She was previously married to billionaire businessman David Barclay.

 Pelling is one of the judges of the annual International Firework Competition in Monte Carlo.

 He has worked from studios in Kensington (west London) and Monte Carlo.
 He currently has a studio in Chelsea.